divpreeet/study-buddy/README.md

 ## Why I Built This

 This app is meant to be a companion for students like me (or anyone who wants to stay productive).
 It’s straightforward, works offline, and doesn’t overcomplicate things.

+- AI Used - fixed a bug in the animations for the tab bar!